GZ430/global-christianity-dataviz-jp/README.md

 ## Looking forward
 Eventually the hope is to redesign the entire website of Joshua project by incoporating all content on shiny as a prototype for future development.
-This will involve introducing new data sets, improving all visualizations and creating new metrics to enhance a holistic perspective and close informational gaps.
+This will involve adding Joshua Project's API, refining our methodology, introducing new data sets, improving more static visualizations, and creating new metrics to enhance a holistic perspective and close informational gaps.

 ## About the data
-Data collection involved a variety of sources this includes; Joshua project, the United Nations, the World Health Organization, World Watch List among many.
-For documentation, go to: https://docs.google.com/document/d/1psHPM-5oPf35H_qKz91rQZyPVWHSzJum/edit?usp=sharing&ouid=106330033559691706594&rtpof=true&sd=true
+Data collection involved a variety of sources including; Joshua project, the United Nations, the World Health Organization, World Watch List, etc. For documentation, go to: https://docs.google.com/document/d/1psHPM-5oPf35H_qKz91rQZyPVWHSzJum/edit?usp=sharing&ouid=106330033559691706594&rtpof=true&sd=true

 ## About the team
 We are the Gordon College 2022 summer Data practicum cohort.
 Contact Grace.Zhao@gordon.edu if you have questions or want to contribute.
 Thank you!